Masoud-M/astro-shopify/README.md

-  <h3 align="center">Intermediate Astro kit - Decap CMS - Shopify</h3>
+  <h3 align="center">Advanced Astro Starter Kit - Headless Shopify + Decap CMS</h3>

   <p align="center">
-    This intermediate kit includes a pre-configured Astro setup, along with five pages filled with CodeStitch components.
-Everything is ready to go right from the start, offering a fantastic introduction to the advantages of a Static Site Generator, complete with LESS preprocessing and a blog powered by Decap CMS.
-This kit also leverages the power of a few Astro tools such as, but not limited to, Content Collections, View Transitions, Astro components, scoped styling and scripting etc.
+    This advanced kit includes a pre-configured Astro setup with headless Shopify integration using Storefront Web Components, along with five pages filled with CodeStitch components.
+Everything is ready to go right from the start, featuring a modern e-commerce solution with LESS preprocessing and a blog powered by Decap CMS.
+This kit leverages powerful Astro features including Content Collections, View Transitions and more.
     <br/>
     <br/>
     <a href="https://intermediate-astro-kit-decap-cms.netlify.app" target="_blank">View Live Result</a>